mityax/gnome-extension-touchup/README.md

 An extension for Gnome Shell that enhances the user experience for devices with a touchscreen – primarily focused (and tested) on tablets.

+Gnome Touch aims to provide an intuitive, configurable, clean and seamless interface.
+However, please be aware that this is not always possible nor easy since Gnome extension development does not come without challenges or limits and has a steep learning curve.

 ### Roadmap &amp; Implementation Status

 This is a rough overview over this extension's implemented features and goals